What is Mental Anguish?

 When Can You Recover Mental Anguish?

 Mental anguish may be recovered in any negligence tort where mental anguish evidence can be established and there is a physical injury that accompanies the mental anguish.
 Bystander claims discussed below are an exception to this.
-Mental anguish may also be recovered in the case of intentional torts that cause physical injury as well as an intentional tort that cases only extreme mental anguish but no physical injury.
+Mental anguish may also be recovered in the case of intentional torts that cause physical injury as well as an intentional tort that causes only extreme mental anguish but no physical injury.

 What is Negligent Infliction of Emotional Distress?

 A bystander claim is a claim for compensation brought by a close family member who witnesses a loved one get seriously injured or killed due to the negligence of another.
 It is an exception to the rule that you must have a physical injury to recover emotional distress damages due to negligence.
 In the case of a close relative who sees a serious injury or death of their loved one, the injury does not have to be direct to the claimant.
 To recover on a bystander claim, a plaintiff must establish that he:

 - was located near the scene of the accident, as contrasted with one who was a distance away from it;

-- suffered shock as a result of direct emotional impact upon the plaintiff from a sensory and contemporaneous observance of the accident, as contrasted with learning of the accident from others after its occurrence; and
+- suffered shock as a result of direct emotional impact upon the plaintiff from a sensory and contemporaneous observance of the accident, as contrasted with the learning of the accident from others after its occurrence; and

 - was closely related to the primary victim of the accident.
 United Services Automobile Association v.
 Keith, 970 S.W.2d 540, 541-42 (Tex.
 1998).